The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Koo-Young Chung

-• A Guide Frame for Setting the Neck of a Violin or Cello
+• A Guide Frame for Setting the Neck of a Violin, Viola, or Cello

 • Bending a Neck